jmjatlanta/bitshares-core-wiki/Testing-HF-1270:-Effects-of-MCR-Change-on-Call-Price.md

 	publish_asset_feed publisher-a TESTUSDA {"settlement_price":{"base":{"amount":10000,"asset_id":"1.3.1"},"quote":{"amount":2000000,"asset_id":"1.3.0"}},"maintenance_collateral_ratio":2000,"maximum_short_squeeze_ratio":1100,"core_exchange_rate":{"base":{"amount":10000,"asset_id":"1.3.1"},"quote":{"amount":1900000,"asset_id":"1.3.0"}}} true

-No obvious changes will be visible by inspecting the order book with `get_order_book`
+No changes will be visible by inspecting the order book with `get_order_book`

-**Before HF1270**, no changes to the debt nor collateral of loans will be apparent by inspecting the loans with `get_call_orders`
+**Before HF1270**, no changes to the debt nor collateral of loans will be apparent by inspecting the loans with `get_call_orders`.

-**After post-HF1270**, the call price of the loans provided in the output of `get_call_orders` should change to reflect the increased MCR.
+**After post-HF1270**, no changes to the debt nor collateral of loans will be apparent by inspecting the loans with `get_call_orders`.
+The `call_price` field of every loan will always appear with an effective price of 1.0 after the hardfork.
+The call_price of the bitasset is now left as a calculation to client software to calculate.
+The call price of the bitasset denominated in the collateral token (e.g. bitCNY/BTS) should be calculated as

+call_price = (collateral &times; MCR) &div; debt

 ## 4. Feed Publisher: Reset the MCR to 1.75